tonywzhang/SC-Dashboard/README.md

 # SC30 JavaScript Proposal

 ### Stephen Curry is an NBA Superstar, but is often criticized during the regular season for his "sub-standard" play.
-SC30 is a dashboard that is designed to visualize Steph's regular season contribution to the 2017-18 Golden State Warriors on their journey to win their 6th world championship.
+SC30 is a dashboard that is designed to visualize Steph's regular season contributions to the 2017-18 Golden State Warriors on their journey to win their 6th world championship.

 # MVP Features